fetlife/help/02_profiles/10_how-do-i-make-a-secondary-profile.md

 # How do I make a secondary profile?

 Simple!
 You make it the same way you made your first profile.
 If you're already logged in to a profile, you'll need to follow these steps:
-1. Select the hamburger menu (the icon with three horizontal lines) at the top right-hand corner of the page.
+1. Select the hamburger menu (the icon with three horizontal lines) at the top right corner of the page.
 2. Select "Logout" in the dropdown menu.
 3. Select "Join FetLife.”